a website devoted to helping people find paleontology and archaeology digs

 The excitement I felt working every day was matched by the sense of fulfillment that I was doing something that benefited science.
 And the more I told others about my adventures, the more I heard how many people had a lifelong dream of going on a dig.

-By joining a dig, you not only help scientists with the actual excavation work, but almost 100% of your fees fund the important work being done by these researchers now and into the future (minus thehard costs for room and board, of course).
+By joining a dig, you not only help scientists with the actual excavation work, but your dig fees fund the important work being done by these researchers now and into the future.

 How we want to influence

 the future of

 Ancient Odysseys’ reach continues to expand, and we are always talking to new scientists and adding new digs on a regular basis—some of which have never been available before.

 We hope you are inspired to join an excavation on your next vacation.
 Dig into the Adventure with Ancient Odysseys and be sure to sign up for our newsletter to be the first to hear about new digs.